xssninja/Alexa-Hacker-Mode/HackerMode/README.txt

 I hope you will join in being one of the creators that makes Hacker Mode take over the world and hack it at the same time...

 THIS PROJECT CREATES AN AMAZON ALEXA SKILL APP.
-So you can say "Alexa, hacker mode!" and then ask her a series of questions about encodings, or command line help for programs like Metasploit(tm), Nmap, NetCat.
+So you can say "Alexa, hacker mode" and then ask her a series of questions about encodings, or command line help for programs like Metasploit(tm), Nmap, NetCat.
 Like: "How do you do a services fingerprint scan with Nmap?"
 Or "What is the HTML encoding for double-quote?" etc.

-The app will be submitted for free public use, but if you want to use it now, or contribute to it, you need to create an Alexa Skills account to put the speech definitions in, and a AWS account for the program logic.
+The app will be submitted for free public use, but if you want to use it now, or contribute to it, you need to create an Alexa Skills developer account to put the skill invocation examples JSON, and a AWS account for the program logic in the form of a NodeJS app encapsulated in JSON for Lambda.
 And of course, you'd need to have a Tap, Dot, Echo or CoWatch watch.
 The links will be provided below for the Amazon sites.

 GOOD!
 You haven't been scared off yet.
 Keep reading if you dare...